miklevin/MikeLev.in/botify-api.md

 20231101
 ```

 **Rationale**: Analysis slugs are dates in YYYYMMDD format but sometimes get incremeted with `-n` extensions starting with `-2`.
-They're third thing you typically need for these exercises.
+They're the third thing you typically need in **config.json** for these exercises.

 # List URLs: How To Get a List of the First 500 URLs